 Cllr.
 Clem Lawton

 Poulton with Fearnhead Parish Council meets every month at Poulton Fearnhead Community and Youth Centre, Insall Road, Padgate (adjacent to the local shopping centre).
-Meetings are open to the public and anyone is welcome to attend.
-The dates and times are as follows:
+Meetings are open to the public and anyone is welcome to attend:

-You can contact any of your Labour parish councillors - along with Colin and Lottie - by calling 01925 419 481.
+You can contact any of your Labour parish councillors - along with Colin and Maureen - by calling 01925 419 481.